If you are experiencing a medical emergency please dial 911 immediately

 The goal of occupational therapy is to help people live as independently as possible.
-Occupational therapists use work, self-care, and recreational activities to increase the flexibility and independent function of people with rheumatoid arthritis and other long-lasting conditions.
+Occupational therapists use work, self-care, and recreational activities to increase the flexibility and independent function of people who have rheumatoid arthritis and other long-lasting conditions.
 Occupational therapy can include:

-Occupational therapists help people with arthritis or other chronic pain conditions to protect their joints and conserve energy while developing a range of motion and strength that will help them maintain joint function.
-For example, occupational therapists can teach techniques to avoid applying excessive force on non–weight-bearing joints and to avoid unnecessary impacts on weight-bearing joints.1
+Occupational therapists help people who have arthritis or other chronic pain conditions to protect their joints and conserve energy while developing a range of motion and strength that will help them maintain joint function.
+For example, occupational therapists can teach techniques to avoid applying excessive force on non–weight-bearing joints and to avoid unnecessary impacts on weight-bearing joints.

 |Primary Medical Reviewer||Anne C. Poinier, MD - Internal Medicine|